Asymptotic Mean-Value Formulas for Solutions of General Second-Order Elliptic Equations: Introduction

-The paper is organized as follows: In Section \ref{sect-prelim} we gather some definitions and preliminary results and in Sections \ref{sec.infimums} and \ref{sec.sup-inf} we deal with concave and Isaacs operators, respectively.
-In Section \ref{sect-UnifElip} we consider general uniformly elliptic operators.
-In Section \ref{sec.unboundd} we consider operators with unbounded sets of coefficients, and in Section \ref{section.k.hess} the $k-$Hessians.
-Section \ref{section.heisenberg} is devoted to examples in the Heisenberg group, where the class $\mathcal{A}_x$ naturally depends on $x$.
-Finally, Section \ref{sec-lower.order} is devoted to extensions of our results to operators including lower-order terms.
+The paper is organized as follows: In Section \ref{sect-prelim} we gather some definitions and preliminary results and in Section \ref{sec.infimums} we deal with concave and Isaacs operators, when the sets of coefficients are bounded.
+These include general uniformly elliptic operators and operators including lower-order terms.
+We consider bounded coefficients first for the sake of clarity, to establish the techniques and ideas before we dive into the unbounded case in Section \ref{sec.unboundd}.
+In Section \ref{section.k.hess} we study the $k$-Hessians.
+Finally, Section \ref{section.heisenberg} is devoted to examples in the Heisenberg group, where the class $\mathcal{A}_x$ is unbounded and naturally depends on $x$. \